 Furthermore the commodities exchange is operated by Wiener Börse AG.

 A regulated market is multilateral system operated or managed in a member state by a domestic exchange operating company or a market provider, which brings together or facilitates the matching of multiple third-party buy and sell interests in financial instruments within the system in accordance with non-discretionary rules in such a way that results in a contract in those financial instruments admitted to trading under the rules and systems of the market.

-Regulated markets in Austria are specifically the Official Market and the Second Regulated Market in the meaning of the Stock Exchange Act.
+The regulated market in Austria is specifically the Official Market in the meaning of the Stock Exchange Act.
 The operation of regulated markets in Austria shall require a license issued by the FMA in accordance with the Stock Exchange Act.

 Multilateral Trading Facility (MTF)